 In February 2016, the FASB issued ASU No. 2016-02, "Leases," which added ASC Topic 842, Leases.
-Once effective, this guidance, as amended by certain subsequent ASUs, supersedes ASC Topic 840, Leases.
+This guidance, once effective, supersedes ASC Topic 840, Leases.

 Topic 842 does not fundamentally change lessor accounting; however, it aligns terminology between lessee and lessor accounting and brings key aspects of lessor accounting into alignment with the FASB's new revenue recognition guidance in Topic 606.
 As a result, the classification difference between direct financing leases and sales-type leases for lessors moves from a risk-and-rewards principle to a transfer of control principle.
 Additionally, there is no longer a distinction in the treatment of real estate and non-real estate leases by lessors.